filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 ## Relevant Experience

 We both have a Master of Science in Computer Engineering.
-We work since 2017/2019 for MaibornWolff as Software Engineers in the Web3 department.
+We worked for five years until July 2021 for a german IT Consulting Company at the Web3 department.
+We had mainly large clients, e.g. BMW or Deutsche Bahn.
 We also attended on multiple Hackathons and Conferences e.g. annual EF DevCon, ETHCC, ETHDenver, ETHBerlin and ETHBerlinZwei

 Frank has also some relationships to the Ceramic Network Team and does Filecoin Mining.